 Mr. Swinburne, friend to Mrs. Rossetti

 14 Chatham Place witnesses.

-Ellen Macintire says I live at 14 Chatham Place says I was with the deceased on Monday evening about 1/2 past 8.
-She seemed cheerful the.
+Ellen Macintire says, I live at 14 Chatham Place says I was with the deceased on Monday evening about 1/2 past 8.
+She seemed cheerful then.
 I did not see her again till Mr. Rossetti called me up at 1/2 past 11.
 She told me once that she had taken quarts of laudanum in her time.
 I have seen the Phial with laudanum in it.